StanMC06/ApeHack/README.md

 Works on fabric 1.16.2/3/4

-> Join The Discord Cuz I want clout https://discord.gg/h8EQyuYTK7
+> Heres the discord for all the cool people https://discord.gg/anF6G8DUWp

 ## Installation:

 Download [fabric for minecraft 1.16.4](https://fabricmc.net/use/)
-Download the lastest compiled version of MacHack for your Minecraft version [from the Actions section](https://github.com/ChiquitaV2/MacHack/actions)
+Download the lastest compiled version of ApeHack for your Minecraft version [from the Actions section](https://github.com/StanMC06/ApeHack/actions)
 Extract the zip and put the jar into your mods folder

 ## Credits